SanicTK2/iidxguide/docs/c_conparts.md

 Arcade LEDs operate at 12V, most home controllers like DJ DAO operate at 5V.
 YuanCon is a notable exception which uses 12V.

 Some LED lamps work with both.
-Most only work with 5V, or only with 12V.
+Some only work with 5V, or only with 12V.

 ## How do I know what I have?